codepurse/flexi-state/README.md

 ## Options
 The `createStore` function accepts an optional options object as its third parameter.
-This object allows you to customize the behavior of the state management system:
+This object allows you to customize the behavior of the state management system

 ```tsx
 export const useStore = createStore(initializeStore, [middleware1, middleware2, ...]);
 ```

 - `onPreStateChange` : A function that is called before the state is updated.
 It receives the current state and the new state as arguments, and can return a modified new state.
-- `onPostStateChange`: A function that is called after the state has been updated.
+- `onPostStateChange` : A function that is called after the state has been updated.
 It receives the updated state as an argument.

 ```jsx
 import { createStore } from "./createStore";